zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 }
 ```

-### B: Solution with Fold and Noreturn Function
+### B) Solution with Fold and Noreturn Function

-If one wants to factor out the handling of assembling the exception into a function one can do this as follows due to the relaxed rules for the conditional operator proposed in [III Extension of Conditional Operator](#iii-extension-of-conditional-operator).
+If one wants to factor out the handling of assembling the exception into a function one can do this as follows due to the relaxed rules for the conditional operator proposed in [III.
+Extension of Conditional Operator](#iii-extension-of-conditional-operator).

 ```C++
 #include <stdexcept>